-LVT 2016 r 2015 wh Guy Farge used to sell his crop to the Cave de Tain, then Delas.
+LVT 2018 r 2018 wh Guy Farge used to sell his crop to the Cave de Tain, then Delas.
 He made his first wine in 2007.
-The approach is traditional, the wines aided by being in prime sites at St-Jean-de-Muzols.
-Genuine, and agreeable wines, very true, from a man seeking to improve all the time.
+The approach is traditional, the Saint-Joseph wines aided by their vineyards standing on prime sites at St-Jean-de-Muzols.
+Usually these have been genuine, and agreeable wines, very true, from a man seeking to improve all the time.
 They reflect their often granite origins well.
 However, the quality of the reds has been more up and down in the 2017 vintage, while the style of the whites is for fat, ripe wines.
-The 2015 Cornas harmonie is a ***** wine, pre-bottling, long and well balanced, the 2018 correctly generous and sunny, a ****(*) wine.
+The 2015 Cornas harmonie was a ***** wine, pre-bottling, long and well balanced, the 2018 correctly generous and sunny, a ****(*) wine.
 The 2015 Saint-Joseph vania white showed carbonic gas, a ***(*) wine, while the 2015 Saint-Joseph Passion des Terrasses red was an STGT ****(*) wine when tasted pre-bottling

-LVT 2017 r 2017 wh An STGT domaine, but the wines can be rustic as well, with dry late tannins in some vintages.
+LVT 2018 r 2018 wh An STGT domaine, but the wines can be rustic as well, with dry late tannins in some vintages.
 The outlook is traditional, with old-fashioned virtues.
 There is no crazy behaviour in the cellar, the wines are allowed to come along quietly.
 The brothers continued to propagate their own cuttings by hand from old vines in the 1970s, 1980s when all around them thought they were mad to do so.
 Many sales to private clients and the restaurant trade.
 Only half the production used to be sold in bottle, about 15,000 bottles, but since 2016 nearly everything has been bottled, which may be diluting the quality, an example being the 2017 red tasted pre and post bottling.
 The St Jo white is a nice, low-key and authentic surprise, genuine country wines capable of living well; both the 2013 and 2017 were STGT wines